prittt/ArduinoBuzzerPlayer/README.md

   <li>Include the library using the Arduino IDE:
     <ul>
       <li>Open the IDE</li>
       <li>Click to 'Sketch -> Include Library -> Add .ZIP Library' and select the APlayer folder just downloaded.
-Note that you have to include only the APlayer folder and not the all project</li>
+Note that you have to include only the APlayer folder and not the all GitHub project</li>
      </ul>
   </li>
   .. or ..